 The City of Boulder is a great place to live, work, grow and play.

 With over 300 miles of dedicated bikeways and more than 150 miles of hiking trails, Boulder values active lifestyles and access to nature.
-Forty-five thousand acres of land provide open space for parks and a green belt around the city.
+Forty-five thousand acres of land provide open space for parks, a green belt around the city and a cap on urban growth.
 With world class restaurants and art and music venues, The City of Boulder values diverse culture.

 Respect is one of our five City Values (including Customer Service, Collaboration, Integrity and Innovation) and we are committed to equity, diversity and inclusion.
 We celebrate and support our differences across all spectrums, including but not limited to ethnicity, gender, age, disability and sexuality.
 Through our focus on Racial Equity, our employee benefits, and the many programs resources we offer our staff, we continually strive to weave respect for one another into the fabric of our organization.